LarsKoelpin/magic-bytes/README.md

 See examples/

 # How does it work
 The `create-snapshot.js` creates a new tree.
-This tree has a similar shape to the following
+The tree has a similar shape to the following
 ```json
 {
    "0x47":{